haslhofer/haslhofer.github.io/_posts/2019-11-29-nlp-introduction.md

 * Overview / [ImageNet moment in NLP](https://ruder.io/nlp-imagenet/)

 * *Embeddings*:
 First step often is turning input words into vectors using embeddings (see. e.g. [here](https://machinelearningmastery.com/what-are-word-embeddings/) for an explanation of word embeddings).
 These vectos capture some semantics (king-man+woman=queen).
 These vectors are somewhere in the 200-300 dimensions range.

+  *Non-contextual embeddings*

-Embedding explanation with Word2Vec focus on [medium](https://medium.com/deeper-learning/glossary-of-deep-learning-word-embedding-f90c3cec34ca)
+  Embedding explanation with Word2Vec focus on [medium](https://medium.com/deeper-learning/glossary-of-deep-learning-word-embedding-f90c3cec34ca).
+Key constraint of Word2Vec is that it doesn't capture multiple interpretations of a single word ("stick").
+  * Word2Vec - generate your own - [Google project](https://code.google.com/archive/p/word2vec/)
+  * GloVe.

+  *Contextualized embeddings*

+  Contextualized word embeddings factor in multiple interpretations of words.
+ELMo uses bi-directional LSTM to create embeddings based on the context of words.
 * Video about using sentence embedding [for fact checking](https://www.youtube.com/watch?v=ddf0lgPCoSo)

 * *Attention* [overview](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/) and original paper ["Attention is all you need"](https://arxiv.org/pdf/1706.03762.pdf).
 Basic premise is that enabling the neural network to pay attention to a specific subset of hidden states leads to better results.